 Treatment of non-melanoma skin cancer

-If non-melanoma skin cancer is diagnosed correctly, then it can be treated according to its characteristics and type.
+If non-melanoma skin cancer is diagnosed, then it can be treated according to its characteristics and type.
 There is a variety of different treatment methods, which your specialist will discuss with you on an individual basis.

 Surgical treatment

 Basal cell carcinoma, squamous cell carcinoma and the preliminary stages of SCC can be surgically removed.
-Usually, the patch of skin that has changed will be cut out by the dermatologist, who will be viewing the area through a microscope, and then sewn back up.
-During this process, in all cases a minimal ‘safety margin’ of healthy tissue surrounding the area will be removed too, in case the cancerous cells have already spread outwards without being visible.
-For larger areas a plastic surgeon may create a flap of skin or carry out a skin graft to cover the wound.
+Usually, the patch of skin that has changed will be cut out by the surgeon and then closed back up.
+During this process, in all cases a ‘safety margin’ of healthy tissue surrounding the area will be removed too, in case the cancerous cells have already spread outwards without being visible.
+If the region to be removed is larger or located in a challenging area, a plastic surgeon may create a flap of skin or carry out a skin graft to cover the wound.

-Small, superficial carcinomas can also be surgically removed in the following ways:
+Small, superficial carcinomas can also be removed using other methods:

 Physical therapy